Starting play with a Tarrantist Cultist requires more glory than an ordinary cultist

 |Baubles||1||Obtain any one Uncommon Wyrd component.|

 |Curiosities||2||Obtain any one Rare Wyrd component.|

 |Delicates||3||Obtain evidence of a specific PCs unsavory in-game actions.|

 |Assessment||4||Obtain a map of all organization territories and current Control Chit totals, as if you had performed a Check action in every parcel.|

 Create a mind-altering nectar

 If you accept your limitations you cannot grow beyond them.

-Offering – A wasps nest is crushed by the Cultist before combining it with a bottle of hard liquor.
+Offering – A wyrd item with the Found trait is crushed by the Cultist before combining it with a bottle of hard liquor.